GaneshaKS99/C-library-for-the-integers-of-arbitrary-length/README.md

 # Advanced Problem Solving Skills for Software Engineers Subject

-Lecturers - Channa Bankapur and Narasimha Datta
+Lecturers - Channa Bankapur and Narasimha Datta\n
 Some problems with Large Integers and their solutions